wetlandscapes/blog/_pages/research.md

   <figcaption>Alpine peatland, Banff National Park, Canada.</figcaption>
 </figure-right>

-While my academic career is still developing, below are some of the research projects, publications, and resources I've been working on over the last few years.
+While my academic career is still developing, below are some of the research projects and publications I've been working on over the last few years.
 In aggregate, I believe this portfolio is generating new perspectives on the hydrological controls and importance of mountain wetlands, and the relationships between these ecosystems and their surrounding landscapes.

 ## Highlighted research projects